Difficult to quit smoking, try Chinese medicine

 Quitting smoking is a very difficult task.
 We all know that smoking is harmful to health, but once you are addicted to nicotine, all the harms are forgotten.
 Chinese medicine can be very helpful for people who want to quit smoking.
 Acupuncture in Chinese medicine has become an important clinical method for smoking cessation and has achieved good results.

 The withdrawal symptoms after quitting smoking can appear within a few hours after stopping smoking.
 It is usually the strongest in the first 2 to 3 weeks, and then it can gradually weaken to disappear.
-Acupuncture treatment for smoking cessation requires one session per week.
-It generally takes continuous treatment for 4 to 8 weeks to achieve satisfactory result.
+Acupuncture for smoking cessation requires one session per week.
+It generally takes about 4 to 8 weeks to achieve satisfactory result.

 Acupuncture points for smoking cessation